TeraMind244/SmartParkingDeepLearning/README.md

         └──occupied
 ```

-For the best training result, you should separate them under ratio `8:2` for `train:test`
+For the best training result, you should separate them with the ratio `8:2` for `train:test`

-4. `templates` - Sample template to test API provided by Flask
+4. `templates` - Sample template to test API provided by `Flask`

 5. `camera.py` - Python class for getting frames from your webcam